vivitt/checkout-form/README.md

 ## Features

 - Display error message if a field is empty
-- Validate card number with
+- Validate card number with the [Luhn algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm)
 - Display error message if card number is not valid
 - Display success dialog if all the inputs are completed and the card number is valid